 A pitcher plant isn’t for gardeners who like to take home an interesting plant, set it on the windowsill, and hope they remember to water it now and then.
 It’s a plant with specific needs, and it lets you know with alarming clarity when those needs aren’t being met.
 This article explains what to do when you find your pitcher plant’s leaves turning black.

 When pitcher plant (Nepenthes) leaves are turning black, it is usually the result of shock or a sign that the plant is going into dormancy.
 Something as simple as a change in conditions the plant experiences when you bring it home from the nursery can cause shock.
 A pitcher plant can also go into shock when any of its needs aren’t being met.
 Here are some things to check:

 - Is it getting the right amount of light?
-Pitcher plants need at least 8 hours of direct sunlight every day.
+Pitcher plants need at least eight hours of direct sunlight every day.
 It will thrive outdoors in hot, humid climates.

 - Does it have enough water?
 Pitcher plants like to be thoroughly wet.
-Set the pot in a shallow dish and keep an inch or two (2.5 to 5 cm.) of water in the dish at all times.
+Set the pot in a shallow dish and keep an inch or two (2.5-5 cm.) of water in the dish at all times.
 Not just any water will do.
 Pitcher plants need filtered or purified water.

 - Are you feeding your plant?
 If you set it outside, it will attract its own food.
 Indoors, you’ll have to drop a cricket or mealworm down the pitcher from time to time.
 You can buy crickets and mealworms at a bait shop or a pet store.